gundamepson/project-gundam0/README.md

 # project-gundam0

-this is simply a first attempt.
+this is simply a first attempt. so. another update